xmlking/spa-starter-kit/README.md

 ### Design Patterns
 * Authentication and Fine-grained Authorization
+* App-Wide Notifications: ability for any components consistently display error, warn, info messages to the user.
 * WebSockets, EventBus, Real-time REST API
+* Reactive UX support with RX and Reactive Streams
-* Resiliency - Retry, Fallback, Circuit-breaker(W.I.P)
+* Resiliency - Retry, Governor, Fallback, Circuit-breaker(W.I.P)
 * Caching as a Cross-Cutting Concern
 * Pagination and querying selective fields from REST API
 * Use ES6 Proxies and ES6+ annotations for AOP.